 Target of Listed Companies on the Acceleration Board

-Target of listed companies on the acceleration board is companies with small or medium scale assets which the categorization is regulated in POJK/Number 53/POJK.04/2014.
+Target of listed companies on the acceleration board are companies with small or medium scale assets which the categorization is regulated on POJK Number 53/POJK.04/2017

 The benefits of Acceleration Board are as follows: